arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

 ![User name and Password](/Images/userpwdpng.png 'Username and Password')

-### Azure AD app permissions
+### Entra ID app permissions

-The best option when using Microsoft365DSC with SharePoint and OneDrive is to use an Azure AD app principal.
+The best option when using Microsoft365DSC with SharePoint and OneDrive is to use an Entra ID app principal.
 When using AAD App permission Microsoft365DSC supports 2 different scenarios, certificate path option or installing certificate and using the thumbprint.
-The permissions required for Azure AD applications are SharePoint Site.FullControl.All scope.
+The permissions required for Entra ID applications are SharePoint Site.FullControl.All scope.

 ![API Permissions](/Images/APIPermissions.png 'SharePoint Permissions')